aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 	![User Pool Setup Step 5](../images/cognito-userpool-setup-step5.png)

-17. In the next screen, click the **Add an app client** link.
+17. In the next screen, click the **Add an app client** *link*.

 18. Input `wildrydes-web-app` as the app client name.

-19. **Uncheck** `Generate client secret`.
+19. **Uncheck** *Generate client secret*.
 Client secrets are used for server-side applications authentication and are not needed for JavaScript applications.

 20. Choose **Create app client**.